 4 Tips Regarding Converging Lines

-1. Experiment with Positioning – the classic railway line shot described above has many possibilities.
+1. Experiment with Positioning – the classic railway line/road shot described above has many possibilities.
 One is to position the tracks dead center and symmetrically in the shot.

 Another positioning would be to step to one side of the tracks and let them run diagonally through your frame from a lower corner to the opposite upper corner.
 The beauty of this is that you’ll end up with a more dynamic shot.
 Symmetrical and vertical placement of the lines can be powerful but diagonal lines tend to convey movement.